cosmos72/stmx/README.md

 back if it signals an error (and the error is propagated to the caller).

-Finally, transactions can safely run in parallel in different threads, are re-executed from the beginning in case of conflicts, and effects of a transaction are not visible from other threads until it commits.
+Finally, transactions can safely run in parallel in different threads, are re-executed from the beginning in case of conflicts or if consistent reads cannot be guaranteed, and effects of a transaction are not visible from other threads until it commits.

 STM gives freedom from deadlocks, automatic roll-back on failure, and it aims at resolving the tension between granularity and concurrency.